ncpol3sdpa/ncpol3sdpa/SUIVI.md

 # 02/06/2025
  - (Thomas) Begin the work on one possible application of the sdp relaxation: the quantum gorund-state problem
  - (All) Meeting with Peter Brown
+ - (Matihs) Begin to implement the trace inequality constraint

 New planning for the folowing 2 weeks:
   Thomas : Ground State Energy example